Chingapo/Elchemy-Assignment-Frontend/README.md

 ### `npm start`

 Runs the app in the development mode.\
-If this doesnt work, first try "npm install".\
+If this doesn't work, first try "npm install".\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\